LukasChyle/battleship-backend/README.md

 ### Spring Boot Starter WebFlux
 A module for developing reactive, non-blocking web applications using Spring WebFlux.
 Supports built-in reactive servers like Netty or Undertow and is optimized for WebSocket handling.

+### R2DBC
+A reactive, non-blocking alternative to JDBC for accessing relational databases.
+Designed for use with frameworks like Spring WebFlux to support asynchronous data operations using Mono and Flux.

+### MariaDB
+An open-source relational database system and MySQL-compatible fork, known for speed, reliability, and active community-driven development.

 ### Lombok
 A Java library that reduces boilerplate code by generating getter/setter methods, constructors, and more at compile time.
 Improves code readability but adds compile-time dependencies that can affect debugging.